GSA/digitalgov.gov/content/events/2019/06/2019-06-26-dap-learning-series-agency-analytics-governance.md

 ---
 slug: dap-learning-series-agency-analytics-governance
 title: 'DAP Learning Series&#58; Agency Analytics Governance'
-summary: 'In this webinar, we’ll talk to members of various agencies to find out how analytics programs and tools are governed at that agency&#46; Each agency has its own way of determining which tools are used, methods of implementation, which personnel get access, how deployment and support are handled, and where responsibilities lie&#46;'
+summary: 'We’ll talk to members of various agencies to find out how analytics programs and tools are governed at that agency&#46;'
 featured_image:
   uid:
   alt: ''